 Lifestyle, demographic, and environmental factors can also heighten the risk for incidences of sciatica.
 A scoping review of the literature of common spinal disorders in 2018 found that higher incidences of sciatica are found in people who are overweight, smokers, and manual laborers.

 Poor mental health, depression, age, and physical stressors specific to the spine, such as the vibrations of heavy machinery or vehicles, can also be predictive factors for sciatica.
 Those with multiple risk factors, such as obesity and lifting heavy objects, increased risk of more serious cases.

 How long does sciatica last?

-Identifying and changing actions that may be stressing one side of the body more than the other may help.
-If self-care solutions are not providing relief, seeking care from a trusted medical provider can help pinpoint the cause of the pain and introduce you to further treatment options.
+If self-care solutions are not providing you relief, find help from a trusted medical provider who can help pinpoint the cause of your pain and introduce you to further treatment options.

 While the onset of sciatica pain has more to do with exacerbating physical factors, maintaining healthy mental and physical habits make an impact on sciatica going away.

 Does sciatica stretches, like the pigeon pose, help?